 We need to think of our antenna as a system, not just an antenna.
-So the question is: how do I get as much RF power to the antenna as possible through my antenna system?
-The answer is low loss feedline combined with a tuner that can resolve the impedances presented to it by the feed line over a wide range of frequencies (bands).Here are the choices we have:
+So the question is: how do I get as much RF power to the antenna as possible through my feed system?
+The answer is low loss feedline combined with a tuner that can resolve the impedances presented to it by the feed line over a wide range of frequencies (bands).

-Because the ladder line transforms the antenna feed point impedance presented to the ATU (due to high swr on the line), the length variation will change the impedance significantly (see "Feedline Length Modeling" tab at top of store page) presented to the ATU.
+Because the ladder line transforms the antenna feed point impedance presented to the ATU (due to high swr on the line), the length variation will change the impedance presented to the ATU (see "Feedline Length Modeling" tab at top of store page).

 Impedance transformation to the ATU can be readily modified by changing the ladder line length.
 I have found that this method works very well for 80 meters up to 10 meters.
 160 meters requires larger changes in ladder line length to afford the impedance change necessary.
 Therefore, I prefer to keep my ladder line fairly short (45 to 55 feet) to present a reasonable impedance to the ATU for 160 meters.
 The other bands fall into line reasonably well.
 I also have discovered through many system models that the impedances presented to the ATU for 160M and 80M are much easier to resolve by the ATU if I can keep the antenna feedpoint at least 45 feet above ground.